hneth/riskyr/README.md

 [^1]: Simon, H.A.
 (1996). _The Sciences of the Artificial_ (3rd ed.).
 The MIT Press, Cambridge, MA. (p.
 132).

+The issues addressed by `riskyr` are less of a _computational_ than of a _representational_ nature (i.e., concerning the translation between different information formats).
+Whereas people find it difficult to understand and compute information expressed in terms of _probabilities_, the same information content expressed in terms of _frequencies_ is often easy to understand and compute.

+However, rather than just expressing probabilistic information in terms of frequencies, `riskyr` allows translating between formats and illustrates their relationships in transparent and interactive visualizations.

-The basic assumptions and motivations behind `riskyr` are the following:
+The basic assumptions and goals motivating the development of `riskyr` are the following:

-- Effective training in risk literacy requires simple and transparent representations.
+1. Effective training in risk literacy requires simple tools and transparent representations.

-- We provide a set of tools that allow alternative views on the interplay between probabilities and frequencies.
-Different representations are not isolated, but complement and explain each other.
+2. We provide a set of (computational and representational) tools that allow various calculations and translations, as well as alternative views on the interplay between probabilities and frequencies.
+The toolbox of functions and representations are not isolated, but complement and explain each other.

-- All visualizations can be explored interactively, providing immediate feedback on the effect of changes in parameters.
+3. To facilitate active and explorative learning, all visualizations can be explored interactively, providing immediate feedback on the effect of changes in parameters.
 By providing many options, users can customize representations to suit their goals and needs.

 ## Rationale